In Hand Therapy Course-IHTC

 A zest of classicism and a large body of science.

-A one year course of Corrective Biomechanics.
+A full course of Corrective Biomechanics.

 In Hand Therapy Course